rna-atlas/rna-atlas.github.io/doc/anno/T005_leuk.rst

 :abbr:`T144 AML TRG (Acute myeloid leukemia (TARGET))` (n = 163) is the largest subcluster of :abbr:`T120 AML (Acute myeloid leukemia)` and is composed largely of unspecified :abbr:`AML (Acute myeloid leukemia)` (n=154), and surprisingly contains 5 :abbr:`ALL (Acute lymphoblastic leukemia)`.
-It is an entirely paediatric cluster (median age 9.36 :abbr:`y.o. (years old)`) and has excellent prognosis, with >50% of patients surviving at 4022 days post diagnosis.
+It is an entirely pediatric cluster (median age 9.36 :abbr:`y.o. (years old)`) and has excellent prognosis, with >50% of patients surviving at 4022 days post diagnosis.
 Diving deeper into this class (Fig. S26b, c), we observe first the singling out of :abbr:`AML (Acute myeloid leukemia)` with *KMT2A* translocations (23/33 vs 12/120, :abbr:`χ2 p-val (χ2 test p-value)` = 2.623e-12) in